Ho1yShif/dinner/README.md

 ## How it works

-A GitHub Action is scheduled each week and runs the `plan_dinners.py` script.
+A GitHub Action is scheduled to run the `plan_dinners.py` script weekly at 3 AM on Saturday.
 This script will read the `dinners.json` file and randomly select meals for each day of the week.
-It won't pick the same category of meal more than once to avoid making similar meals every day.
+Each meal category will be represented only once per week to avoid repetition.

-It will then update the `Meals` sheet with the chosen meals and update the `Shopping` sheet with the ingredients needed for those meals.
+After making selections, the script then updates the `Meals` sheet with the chosen meals and updates the `Shopping` sheet with the ingredients needed for those meals.
 The shopping list will also include a reminder to check if you are stocked on staples like eggs, bread, oil, etc.